-One of the greatest challenges estimators often encounter is not having a single source of truth to refer to when building their estimates—in other words, not having a centralized database that everyone on the preconstruction team can access and reference.
-But why is it so important for preconstruction teams to be able to access one source of truth?
+One of the greatest challenges estimators often face is not having a single source of truth to refer to when building their estimates—in other words, there is no centralized database that everyone on the preconstruction team can access and reference.
+Why is it so important for preconstruction teams to be able to access one source of information?
 As long as estimators know where data is sourced, even if it’s scattered across a couple of different places, does it really matter?

-When data isn’t scattered across a multitude of tools, it’s easier to create training materials for the next generation of estimators, because there aren’t five different methods and three different data sources being used in one office.
-Better training not only means better estimators, but it also means that less time will be spent showing junior team members how to do something, and more time can be given to problem-solving and collaborating on solutions.
+When data isn’t scattered across a multitude of tools, it’s easier to create training materials for the next generation of estimators, because there aren’t 5 different methods and 3 different data sources being used in one office.
+Better training not only means better estimators, but it also means that less time spent showing junior team members how to do something, and more time is given to problem-solving and collaborating on solutions.

-When a company is able to create standards across the board, they are also able to start producing more consistent estimates in less amount of time.
-This builds trust with project owners and only serves to improve a company’s reputation, which also increases the likelihood of winning future bids.
+When a company is able to create standards across the board, they are also able to start producing more consistent estimates in less time.
+This builds trust with project owners and serves to improve your company’s reputation, increasing the likelihood of winning future bids.

-Oftentimes, moving to a single source of truth also means changing old methods and processes, and sometimes removing outdated tools from the preconstruction department’s toolset.
-A willingness to try new methods and processes if it means increased efficiency and more accurate results signals to prospective employees that the company will be a place where their ideas will be met with interest and a desire to collaborate.
+Moving to a single source of truth also means changing old methods and processes, and sometimes removing outdated tools from the preconstruction department’s toolset.
+A willingness to try new methods and processes means increased efficiency and more accurate results.
+Thus, proving to prospective employees that the company is a place where their ideas will be met with interest and a desire to collaborate.

 For more help on building databases, read the following articles: